confluentinc/ksql/docs/developer-guide/create-a-stream.md

 This statement creates the `pageviews` topic for you with the supplied partition and replica count.
 The value of `viewTime` is stored in the {{ site.ak }} topic message key.
-To store the column in the message value, simple remove `KEY` from the column definition.
+To store the column in the message value, simply remove `KEY` from the column definition.

 Create a Persistent Streaming Query from a Stream
 -------------------------------------------------